gvwilson/thirdbit/src/fiction/iffy/index.md

 Uncle Jack stalked off,
 muttering under his breath.
-"You come below and help me with th' noodles,"
+"You come below and help me with the noodles,"
 Aunt Naggie said,
 shooing Iffy toward the open hatch.
 "That'll give him time to calm down."

 "Yes auntie," Iffy said,
 her voice only slightly shaky.
-Uncle Jack had never actually hit her—as simple-minded as the *Guinevere*'s core was, it would still instantly report that to the Marines who served as Halley's police.
+Uncle Jack had never hit her—as simple-minded as the *Guinevere*'s core was, it would still instantly report that to the Marines who served as Halley's police.
 But with each passing season,
-as the *Guinevere* slowly fell apart beneath them despite Iffy's hard work, his if-only stories about big deals that were just over the horizon had turned into angry tirades and sullen silences.
+as the *Guinevere* slowly fell apart beneath them despite Iffy's best efforts, his if-only stories about big deals that were just over the horizon had turned into angry tirades and sullen silences.
-Iffy didn't know where she would go, and she couldn't bear the thought of leaving Aunt Naggie to face him alone, but she knew that one day soon she was going to walk down the gangplank and never come back.
+Iffy didn't know where she would go, and she couldn't bear the thought of leaving Aunt Naggie to face him alone, but one day soon she was going to walk down the gangplank and never come back.

 One day—but not today.